develtechmon/ld06_techdiffbot/README.md

 In this step, i'm going to show how to fuse `/imu/out` and `/diff_cont/odom` topic and create a new `/odometry/filtered` topic which is coming from `/ekf_filter_node`.

 We will use this `/odometry/filtered` in `SLAM` and `NAV` as new source of odometry.
+However, in latest update, i've remap this topic to `/odom` for the sake of generalization.

 Expected output will be as follow, and use this command to see all the listed topic
 ```
 rqt
 ```

 and you will see result of rqt graph as follow.
-Here, you can see `1 - /diff_cont/odom`, `2 - /imut/out` are fused and generate an output `3 - /odometry/filtered` output coming from `/ekf_filter_node`.
+Here, you can see `1 - /diff_cont/odom`, `2 - /imut/out` are fused and generate an output `3 - /odom` output coming from `/ekf_filter_node`.

 ![image](https://github.com/user-attachments/assets/2ee5ab64-5daa-471f-a38f-041da23d98c6)